 - Additional space for burners or griddles on some cooktops provides convenience while cooking.

-- A child-lock button is critical for families with kids, and the controls are located on the front of the unit.
-Simply activate it and prevent those little fingers from altering any cooking preferences.
+- A child-lock button is critical for families with kids when the controls are located on the front of the unit.
+The user simply activates it to prevent access by little fingers.

 - A double oven has an upper oven and lower oven, allowing the user to cook multiple dishes at different temperatures at the same time.
 However, a double-oven range takes up more space, often eliminating the storage drawer at the bottom of the unit.